-- 2.6.1 Ensure all South Carolina Medicaid In Network Provider contracts entered into by the CONTRACTOR for the purposes of completing responsibilities enumerated in this contract include, verbatim, the Minimum Subcontractor Provisions (MSPs) contained in Appendix D to this contract. - 2.6.2 Submit every South Carolina Medicaid In Network Provider contract, and subsequent revision thereto, to the Department for review to ensure required elements are included.
-All In Network Provider contracts and subsequent revisions must be prior approved by the Department.
-After review, the Department may approve, deny, or require revision of submitted materials.

-- 2.6.2.1 In lieu of sending every South Carolina Medicaid In Network Provider contract for review, the CONTRACTOR shall submit boilerplate template contracts for South Carolina Medicaid Network Providers to the Department for review and prior approval.
-The CONTRACTOR may then use these approved boilerplate templates to contract without submitting each individual contract to the Department for review and approval. - 2.6.2.2 Include with the submission of each In Network Provider contract or boilerplate template a detailed summary of any CONTRACTOR duties or responsibilities that have been Subcontracted. - 2.6.3 Agree to a thirty (30) day Department review period in response to a CONTRACTOR's request for approval of an In Network Provider contract, boilerplate template, and/or subsequent revisions to an existing Department-approved contract or boilerplate template.
+- 2.7.1 Ensure all In Network Provider agreements s entered into by the Contractor for the purposes of executing responsibilities enumerated in this Contract include, verbatim, the Minimum Provider Provisions (MPPs) contained in Appendix E to this Contract. - 2.7.2 Submit every In Network Provider agreement, and subsequent revision thereto, to the Department for review to ensure required elements are included.
+All In Network Provider agreements and subsequent revisions must be prior approved by the Department.
+After review, the Department may approve, deny, or require revision of submitted materials. - 2.7.2.1 In lieu of sending every In Network Provider agreement for review, the Contractor shall submit a boilerplate template(s) Network Provider Agreement for In Network Providers to the Department for review and prior approval.
+The Contractor may then use these approved boilerplate templates to contract without submitting each individual agreement to the Department for review and approval. - 2.7.2.2 Include with the submission of each In Network Provider agreement or boilerplate template a detailed summary of the services to be performed by the Provider. - 2.7.3 Agree to a thirty (30) day Department review period in response to a Contractor's request for approval of an In Network Provider agreement, boilerplate template, and/or subsequent revisions to an existing Department- approved agreement or boilerplate template.
 The Department may, at its discretion, halt the deadline for a response if the Department requires more time to review the submitted materials and formulate a response thereto.
-If the Department does not respond or notify the CONTRACTOR within thirty (30) Days that more time is necessary for review, then the submission is considered approved by the Department. - 2.6.4 Accept the Department's decision to communicate directly with: (a) the CONTRACTOR, (b) the governing body or (c) the parent corporation of the CONTRACTOR regarding the performance of a Subcontractor or the CONTRACTOR itself. - 2.7 Provider Enrollment and Credentialing - 2.7.1 Provider Enrollment
+If the Department does not respond or notify the Contractor within thirty (30) days that more time is necessary for review, then the submission is considered approved by the Department. - 2.7.4 Accept the Department's decision to communicate directly with: (a) the Contractor, (b) the governing body or (c) the parent corporation of the Contractor regarding the performance of a In-Network Provider or the Contractor itself. - 2.8 Provider Enrollment and Credentialing - 2.8.1 Provider Enrollment

-- 2.7.1.1 Ensure that all individuals and entities within its network that provide services to Medicaid patients are enrolled with the Department as South Carolina Medicaid Network Providers.
-For specific requirements on Provider enrollment refer to the Department's website at: https://www.scdhhs.gov/ProviderRequirements - 2.7.1.1.1 Upon request, the CONTRACTOR agrees to assist the Department with the revalidation of South Carolina Medicaid Network Providers in accordance with 42 CFR § 455 Subparts B and E-which requires the state Medicaid agency to revalidate the enrollment of all Providers, regardless of Provider types, at least every five (5) years.
-(See 42 CFR § 438.602(b)(1))
+- 2.8.1.1 Ensure that all individuals and entities within its Provider Network that provide services to Members are enrolled with the Department as South Carolina Medicaid Network Providers.
+For specific requirements on Provider enrollment, refer to the Department's website. - 2.8.1.1.1 Upon request, the Contractor agrees to assist the Department with the revalidation of South Carolina Medicaid Network Providers in accordance with 42 CFR 455 Subparts B and E (2024, as amended), requiring revalidation of all Providers, regardless of Provider types, at least every five (5) years.
+(See 42 CFR 438.602(b)(1)(2024, as amended))

-2.7.2 Provider Credentialing
+2.8.2 Provider Credentialing